bestwebsoft/social-buttons-pack-wordpress-plugin/readme.txt

 * Update : We updated all functionality for wordpress 4.1.2.

 == Upgrade Notice ==

+= V1.0.2 =
+The language files are updated in the plugin.
+BWS plugins section is updated.

 = V1.0.1 =
 We updated all functionality for wordpress 4.2.2.